great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_google_cloud_composer.rst

     Create :ref:`Expectations <reference__core_concepts__expectations>` using our guide to :ref:`Creating and Editing Expectations <how_to_guides__creating_and_editing_expectations>`.

     You can store your Expectations anywhere that is accessible to the cloud Composer environment.
 One simple pattern is to use a folder in the bucket provided by the Composer environment.
-You can manually push updated expectation JSON files from your version controlled repository via ``gsutil`` or the GCS UI, or automate using Google Cloud Build or any other automation tool.
+You can manually push updated expectation JSON files from your version controlled repository via ``gsutil`` (as in the code snippet below) or the GCS UI.
+Alternatively you can automate this using Google Cloud Build or any other automation tool.

-    `Read more about setting up expectation stores in GCS here <how_to_guides__configuring_metadata_stores__how_to_configure_an_expectation_store_in_gcs>`.
+    :ref:`Read more about setting up expectation stores in GCS here <how_to_guides__configuring_metadata_stores__how_to_configure_an_expectation_store_in_gcs>`.

     .. code-block:: bash